Benjamin-Joe/harlech-final/README.md

 ## Website used for help
 * Hover.css:
-Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
-* Google Fonts:
-Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
-* Font Awesome:
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 * Git
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * GitHub: